Ceecee-ferdy/calculator-app/README.md

 ## 🛠️ Built With

 * HTML – structure of the calculator.
-* CSS – responsive layout, hover effects, and styling.
+* CSS – responsive layout, hover effects and styling.
 * JavaScript (Vanilla JS) – calculation logic and dynamic formatting.

 ---